ALNezar/-Doom-Scrolling-Screen-Time-Data-Science-Project-Analysis/README.md

 ## Why This Project (⊙_⊙)

 I wanted to see how I actually spend time on my phone.
 Like many students and young adults, I doomscroll, watch, and tap just enough to make me a high-functioning zombie.
-The problem?

 I had no clue how much time was actually slipping away.

 This project looks at my personal Samsung screen time over two months to figure out:
 * Which apps I use the most